 Read about the locker room in smelly detail.

 This one’s about a sweet moment with twelve year olds on a first date, and a thoughtful adult.

 An Ode to My Locker, by ElKay, a teen author on the Teen Ink site

 This is a teen’s tribute to school lockers, which he describes as the only thing in school that doesn’t judge him.

-Before I leave the subject of poetry, here is a freebie – one of the latest from Classroom in the Middle.
-It’s a short, colorful short PowerPoint presentation that introduces imagery with explanations and examples of imagery that appeal to the five senses including descriptive language and figurative language.
+Before I leave the subject of poetry, here is a FREEBIE.
+It’s a short, colorful short PowerPoint presentation that introduces the topic of imagery using explanations and examples of imagery that appeal to the five senses including descriptive language and figurative language.
 Click on the image to download it now.

 Related Products from Classroom in the Middle: